What is postpartum thyroiditis?

 - Rapid heart rate

-It is not until the second phase of postpartum thyroid—hypothyroidism—that most women will notice symptoms.
+It is not until the second phase of postpartum thyroid — hypothyroidism — that most women will notice symptoms.
 This phase usually takes place four to eight months after giving birth.
-It can last as long as a year.
+It can last as long as a year and then resolve by itself.
+A small group of women continue to stay hypothyroid for the rest of their lives.

 These symptoms may include: